Assumption-Lean Post-Integrated Inference with Surrogate Control Outcomes: Post-Integrated inference

-In the second stage, recall that our target estimand is $\beta$ in \eqref{eq:beta}.
+(ii) \emph{Estimation}: In the second stage, recall that our target estimand is $\beta$ in \eqref{eq:beta}.
 Because $U$ is unobserved, the best we can do is to use $\hat{U}$ as the estimated embedding and focus on the estimand: